what are the chances?

-In a previous post (here), we determined the size glulam roof beam required to not deflect more than 1.00 inches.
-We arrived first at a size 6.75 in. x 27 in., but it was not quite sufficient.
-So we ended …
+In a previous post (here), we determined the size glulam roof beam required to not deflect more than 1.00 inches (under design load).
+We arrived first at a size 6.75 in. x 27 in., but it was not quite sufficient. …

 This will probably be my shortest post. … In the determination of wood beam stability (lateral torsional buckling) with respect to bending about the X-X axis, use Ey min (not Ex min).
 The context here is structural glued laminated timber …